kontenbase/baas-ecosystem/README.md

 - Limitation factors related to business as well.
   - Team of developers, so need to maximize team effort.
 Want to outsource cloud infrastructure management to the most experienced.
   - Timeline, so need to speed up backend development.
 Reduce time to market.
-  - Budget, so need to cust cost.
+  - Budget, so need to cut cost.
 Save money and decrease the cost of development.
 - Need a lot of backend features quickly.
   - Database management
   - Hosting and deployment